 To the uninitiated, sieving through such a massive selection of diamonds to find the perfect stone may be an overwhelming process.
 However, I assure you that it is worth the effort to do so when shopping online.

 To help you through the process, you can utilize the step by step guide I had written to cherry pick the best diamonds a vendor has to offer.
-Note: This guide is not only applicable for online shopping, you can also apply the same steps if you choose to shop at a physical retail store.
+Note: This guide is not only applicable to online shopping, but you can also apply the same steps if you choose to shop at a physical retail store.

 And to complete the ring, all you need to do is to choose a setting to mount the diamond.
 Kay Jewelers has a huge assortment of more than 111 ring designs to make selections from.
 And the good news is, choosing a setting doesn’t require much technical knowledge and is largely a matter of taste and personal preference.

 This will complete the entire process of “designing your own ring”.
 It’s not that hard, isn’t it?
 The caveat here is that you need to get the diamond selection process correct and base your decisions on tangible data.

 Kay Jewelers seems to be catching up with new trends of e-commerce quite slowly, but on the whole, the company is okay.
 There are minor glitches in their marketing philosophy.
 For example, you probably do not care about a ten dollar coupon if you are looking for engagement rings that cost thousands of dollars.

 Overall, Kay Jewelers is great for buying smaller items like personalized jewelry and charms.
 In these aspects, their selection choices are second to none.
-When it comes to buying big ticket items like diamond engagement rings, there do exist other alternatives to get better value for your money.